 Disclosures made under the PD Act can be made by “natural persons” (a real person, not an organisation or company) and can be made orally and anonymously (s 12 PD Act).
 Such disclosures must comprise:

-– public officer or public body has, is engaging or will engage in “improper conduct”; or
+– a person, public officer or public body has, is engaging or will engage in “improper conduct”; or

 – a public officer or public body has, is or will take “detrimental action” (s 9 PD Act).